 The red lechwe is a medium-sized antelope exhibiting characteristic dark markings on the forelegs.
 His body slants forward as his front shoulders are lower than his croup.
 Not to be confused with the puku, which is smaller, lacking the markings on the forelegs and more golden in color, this bright reddish specimen will always be found near water.
 While game ranches have provided limited populations of this sought-after trophy, the sustainable herds of lechwe are found primarily in the Okavango Delta of Botswana and the Caprivi Strip of Namibia.

-Only the ram carries horns, which sweep rearward initially and then curve forward at the tips.
+Only the ram carries horns, which sweep backward initially and then curve forward at the tips.
 The female of the species tends to be a bit smaller.
-The Lechwe is at home on the shallow floodplain's, along swamps and rivers in areas between the reed beds and the start of dry land.
+The lechwe is at home on the shallow floodplains, along swamps and rivers in areas between the reed beds.
 When threatened, they flee for the water where they move with great ease.
 Excellent swimmers, they cannot move very fast on dry land.
-This aquatic antelope, forms herds of 10 to 30 individuals and can be seen just about any time of day, knee deep in the water.
-The Lechwe feeds on water grasses and other dry grasses; he drinks regularly.
+This aquatic antelope forms herds of 10 to 30 individuals and can be seen just about any time of day, knee-deep in the water.
+The lechwe feeds on water grasses and other dry grasses and drinks regularly.
 The herd grazes primarily during early morning and late afternoon, resting on dry land during the heat of the day.